titumozammel/human-energy-economics/README.md

 | `TSC` | Total Sustainable Capacity |
 | `H` | Effective Headcount |

+---

 ## Capacity Terminology

+### Sustainable Capacity (SC)

-**Sustainable Capacity (SC)** is the productive capability that can be maintained without causing future degradation.
+The productive capability that can be maintained without causing future degradation.

+### Execution Capacity (EC)

-**Execution Capacity (EC)** is the capability actually utilized to execute organizational work at a given point in time.
+The capability actually utilized to execute organizational work at a given point in time.

+### Sustainable Execution Capacity (SEC)

-**Sustainable Execution Capacity (SEC)** is the organization's ability to consistently execute priorities over time while maintaining the Human Energy required for continued execution.
+The organization's ability to consistently execute priorities over time while maintaining the Human Energy and capability required for continued execution.

 ---